 The benefits of cognitive therapy

-It has been shown to be very effective for depression and anxiety disorders, and there is now good evidence that CBT tailored specifically for substance misuse can be effective treatment for both harmful use and drug or alcohol dependency.
+CBT has been shown to be very effective for depression and anxiety disorder treatment, and there is now good evidence that CBT tailored specifically for substance misuse can constitute effective treatment for both harmful use and drug or alcohol dependency.